wkhmarkwong/lc-java/README.md

-# lc-java
+# Welcome to my leetcode journey in Java

-Do algorithm, data structure question using Java
+I do algorithm, data structure question in Leetcode using Java.

-You may visit each Java file, copy the problem statement link.
-And then copy the solution to get a pass.
+Please visit branches of this repo.
+They are categorized by year.